The existence of a transverse universal knot

-As we mentioned at the beginning, we want to construct any given closed braid $L$ as a sublink of $\varphi^{-1}(L')$ with $L'$ a braid with fewer components than L, where $\varphi: S^3 \to S^3$ is a branch covering.
+Roughly speaking, what are going to do is to construct any given closed braid $L$ as a sublink of $\varphi^{-1}(L')$ with $L'$ a braid with fewer components than $L$, and $\varphi: S^3 \to S^3$ is a covering branched along $L'$.
+With this proven, Theorem \ref{thm:main-theorem-translation-to-openbooks} will follow, because we can iterate the process until we get a knot on the branching set.

 In order to think of $\varphi^{-1}(L')$ as a braid, we need $\varphi$ to preserve the standard open book decomposition of $S^3$.
-Moreover, we need $\varphi$ to be induced by a covering map $\phi:D ^2 \to D^2$ and a covering transformation pair $(f,F)$ (see Section \ref{sec:description-with-graphs}).
+Moreover, we need $\varphi$ to be induced by a covering map $\phi:D ^2 \to D^2$ and a covering transformation pair $(f,\tilde{f})$ (see Section \ref{sec:description-with-graphs}).